nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva7](./img/kuva7.png)

-`sudo salt-call --local state.apply nginx-web` and it the automated version of the Nginx web service was running on the master!
+`sudo salt-call --local state.apply nginx-web` and the automated version of the Nginx web service was running on the master!

 ## Testing

-After adding a top.sls file into our /srv/salt/ path, we tried to run our two modules - docker and nginx-web - as Salt states in the minion virtual machine.
-We ran the command `sudo salt 'minion1' state.apply` in our master machine.
+After adding a top.sls file into our /srv/salt/ path, we tried to run our two modules - docker and nginx-web - as Salt states in the minion.
+We ran the command `sudo salt 'minion1' state.apply` in our master.

 ![kuva8](./img/kuva8.png)